-Pick-up a "Change of Academic Plan" form in the Student Success Center or Benedictine Central.
-You can also find the form online within the "Advising Matters" page.
+Pick-up a "Change of Academic Plan" form in the Registrar's Office.
+You can also find the form online within the Registrar's page.
 Complete the form in full with the appropriate signatures.
 Use this form to declare a major from undeclared status, add a second major, declare a minor, or concentration.
-Submit the approved form to the Student Success Center for processing.
+Submit the approved form to the Registrar's Office for processing.

 No. All college students are entitled to privacy rights.
 Your records privacy is covered by FERPA.
-You may get more information on FERPA by clicking their link on the Advising Matters page.
+You may get more information on FERPA by clicking their link on the Registrar's page.